fireflypenumbra-ctrl/Batman-AO3-site-skin/README.md

-log in to your ao3 account
+1. log in to your ao3 account
+2. click on your pfp/ username to get to your dashboard
+3. click on ‘skins’
+4. click ‘create new site skin’
+5. click ‘write custom CCS’
-click on your pfp/ username to get to your dashboard click on ‘skins’ click ‘create new site skin’ give it a name paste the code (AO3 site skin Batman tab) into the CSS section click submit click use
+6. give it a name
+7. paste the code (AO3 site skin Batman tab) into the CSS section
+8. click submit
+9. click use